mathie/mathie.github.io/_drafts/keybase.markdown

 ---
 title: "Keybase: A Web 2.0 of Trust"
+excerpt: |
+  A short introduction to public key cryptography, how the web of trust is formed, and what Keybase brings to the key signing party.
+category: Ops
+tags:
+  - Keybase
+  - PGP
+  - GnuPG
+  - keysigning
+  - cryptography
+  - security
 ---

 Ever since [Tim Bray introduced me to Keybase][ongoing1], I've been waiting